charbonnierg/public-hiring-test/PULL_REQUEST.md

 Run `yarn docs` and open the `http://localhost:8080` to see the documentation for each module.

+## About testing

+The tests are not complete, and the e2e tests are not complete either.

+The philosophy behind the tests is to test the happy path, and to test the most important features of the application.

+Efforts have been made to avoid relying on implementation details in the tests, and to test the public API of the application.
+IMO, at the initial stage of a project, it is more important to have a good coverage of the public API than to have a good coverage of the implementation details.

+One major downside is that tests rely on a lot on infrastructure.
+Developers more experienced with TypeORM may be able to provide a better testing strategy.

 ## Further work

 The following tasks are still pending: